U.S. Army Corps of Engineers, DoD.

 Washington Channel, Fort Lesley J. McNair, Washington, DC; Restricted Area.

-(3) The boundary of the restricted area will be demarcated with marker buoys and warning signs located at all or some of the coordinates listed in paragraph (a) of this section.
+(2) The boundary of the restricted area will be demarcated with marker buoys and warning signs located at all or some of the coordinates at approximately 75-150 meters from the shoreline of Fort McNair listed in paragraph (a) of this section.

 (d) Exceptions.
-Fishermen may be authorized controlled access to the restricted area after registering with JBM-HH/Ft.
-McNair officials and following specific access notification procedures.
+Fishermen may be authorized controlled access to the restricted area after registering with JBM-HH/Fort McNair officials and following specific access notification procedures.

 End Supplemental Information